Amazing Day Trip to Lamma Island (Hong Kong)

 The town itself is dominated by seafood restaurants, which are usually quieter by evening!
 Sit down and enjoy some locally caught seafood right by the sea.

-The most popular seafood restaurant in Sok Kwu Wan is Rainbow Seafood Restaurant (Lamma Rainbow).
-There were so many different foods on offer, that it was a little overwhelming!
+Even with the pictures on the menu, it was a little overwhelming!
 However, the staff helped explain the set menus (which worked out cheaper).

 The seating areas of each restaurant blend into one another.
 One of the other options is Fu Kee Seafood Restaurant which looked largely similar.